 Cranking up the deliciousness even further is a range of toppings which include grilled white chocolate, bee pollen honeycomb, truffle crumble, hazelnut sand, marshmallow fluff, pistachio and cardamom powder, and many more.
 The sheer number of times you’d need to visit to try every combination is a delicious, albeit wallet-terrifying, prospect.
 Finally, you can have your scoops served in a tub, to maintain the pretence of health, or inside a brownie cookie sandwich, a marshmallow-stuffed waffle cone, or atop a bowl of griddled cookie dough.
 There’s even more choice at the Soho bar, where desserts including tiramisu sundae, brioche waffle, and banana jam ice cream pie slices make a regular appearance.

-So, all that and we haven’t even mentioned Chin Chin’s glorious hot chocolates, about which we could probably write a whole separate article.
+Hell to the yes.
+All that and we haven’t even mentioned Chin Chin’s glorious hot chocolates, about which we could probably write a whole separate article.
 Molten hot chocolate is topped with gooey marshmallow fluff and blowtorched until it evokes the taste of toasting marshmallows over a campfire, and the result is heavenly.
-During lockdown, Chin Chin released DIY kits for you to make them at home, and they’re happily continuing this side business into the future.

 It is sheer kitchen wizardry, the kind that’s now de rigeur for Chin Chin.
 Deliciousness awaits whatever you choose to order… and there’s no way we’ll judge you if you choose to opt for everything!

-Find them in Soho at 54 Greek Street, W1D 3DS, in Camden at 49-50 Camden Lock Place, NW1 8AF, and at Dinerama in Shoreditch at 19 Great Eastern Street, EC2A 3EJ.
+Find them in Soho at 54 Greek Street, W1D 3DS, and in Camden at 49-50 Camden Lock Place, NW1 8AF.
 More info is available on their website.